frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/pick-list.md

 1. Click on **Create** button on the top right of the form and then click **Pick List** option.
 1. Once you click Pick List, all the data required for Pick List will be fetched from Sales Order.
 1. You should be able to see the item locations table with the Warehouse selected for each item.
-1. Save this document and it can used for stock picking.
+1. Save this document and it can be used for stock picking by the person performing this activity.
 1. Submit the document once the stock picking is done and picked item quantities are updated in the document.

 **Tip:** You can create a Pick List for multiple Sales Order from the same Customer.
 Click on Get Items and select the Sales Orders.